The Side Effects Of CBD

+Didn’t we just say above that CBD has no effect on blood pressure?
 Studies seem to show that although CBD doesn’t cause any major, sustained changes in blood pressure, it can cause a temporary reduction.
 For most people, this alteration will go completely unnoticed; however, for those with certain health conditions, even a small drop in blood pressure can be significant.

-A 2017 paper states that CBD may cause a possible range of side effects when taken in conjunction with certain pharmaceutical drugs.
+A 2017 paper states that CBD may cause a range of side effects when taken in conjunction with certain pharmaceutical drugs.
 This is because the cannabinoid interacts with drug-metabolising enzymes, including those belonging to the cytochrome P450 family.
 Once CBD is metabolised by P450, it ends up essentially displacing the enzymes and preventing them from metabolising other drugs.
 This can result in higher levels of other drugs sustained in the body for longer periods.
-Individuals taking any medication should consult their doctor before taking CBD.
+Individuals taking any regular prescription medication should consult their doctor before taking CBD.

 Most of the current research on CBD's potential side effects is the result of in vitro (involving cells) and animal-based studies.
-More human research is required to come to accurate conclusions regarding the possible side effects of CBD, especially in contested domains like those mentioned above.
-A paper published within the journal “Cannabis and Cannabinoid Research” discusses the problem with comparing animal and human research outcomes.
+More human research is required to come to accurate conclusions regarding the side effects of CBD, especially in contested domains like those mentioned above.
+A paper published within the journal Cannabis and Cannabinoid Research discusses the problem with comparing animal and human research outcomes.
 In humans, CBD is often administered orally or via inhalation.
-In rodents, CBD is seldom administered orally and usually by injection.
-Test results attained in animals should not automatically be accepted as being the same in humans.
+In rodents, CBD is administered orally or via injection.

 In today's modern age, it is not uncommon for us to take a variety of different medications.
 Given CBD’s influence on several biological systems, knowing whether it can be taken alongside these regular medications is an important topic.
 Keep reading for everything you need to know.